Autism and a High School Senior

 We bought a half an hour session, not just the senior yearbook photo.
 This meant five different poses covered over that half an hour.

-I accompanied our son.
+I accompanied my child.

 We were on time.
 Our son wore a blue dress shirt and a tie.
 He did not want to wear a tux or a cap/gown for the photo shoot.
 We brought a casual shirt for the second half of the shoot.

-However, it turned out he did a great job of wearing it inside the studio.
+Our son wore his face mask.
+He did a great job of wearing it inside the studio.

 He took it off when he was seated for a pose, and wore it when he had to move around the studio.